 I&M provides barging and other transportation services to affiliates.
-AEGCo recorded costs of \$13 million, \$13 million and \$17 million for the years ended December 31, 2010, 2009 and 2008, respectively, for barging services provided by I&M. These costs were recorded as Fuel Used for Electric Generation on AEGCo's Statements of Income.
+AEGCo recorded costs of \$15 million, \$13 million and \$13 million for the years ended December 31, 2011, 2010 and 2009, respectively, for barging services provided by I&M. These costs were recorded in Fuel Used for Electric Generation on AEGCo's statements of income.